The €4K audit: 5 places Google Ads quietly wastes your money

 4. Target ROAS set by vibes, not margin

-If you have one Target ROAS across your whole catalog, you're telling Google to bid the same on a 70%-margin hero SKU and a 12%-margin long-tail item.
+If you have one Target ROAS across your whole catalog, you are telling Google to bid the same on a 70% margin hero SKU and a 12% margin long-tail item.
 Your bidding ignores the one variable that matters most.

 The fix is tiered ROAS: 4.0 on hero margin SKUs, 3.0 on workhorses, 2.2 on low-margin filler.
 You need labeled products to do this.
 Without labels, Google is guessing.